AdobeDocs/uxp-photoshop/src/pages/uxp/known-issues.md

 * Emojis are rendered in the font color on Windows 10, instead of using the emoji's colors.
 * When a control in a panel is disabled and enabled, it is no longer reachable via TAB.
 This may also impact controls added *after* a panel is shown for the first time.
 * Drag and Drop is not currently supported.
+* The `Save` dialog that appears when using `getFileForSaving` appears _behind_ the plugin panels.
+The `Open` and `Folder` dialogs may also do this on occasion on both macOS and Windows.
+This will be fixed in a future release.

 ## Events